-Plug the 4-wire RJ-11 cable/plug assembly into Channel A on the RS-232 key.
-Connect the other end of this cable to the meter via the RS-485 port at the bottom right of the Class 3200 meter main power board.
+Plug the 4-wire RJ-11 cable/plug assembly into Channel A (or B, or C) on the RS-232 key.
+Connect the other end of this cable to the meter via the RS-485 port, at the bottom right of the Class 3400 meter main power board.
+"DATA Link" supplied with each RS-232 key should be utilized to connect key to meters.
+Additional "DATA Link" terminal blocks can be purchased as necessary.